 One of the keys to a successful training program, and possibly the most important, is having leadership buy-in from the top down.
-Having leadership support helps drive the importance of a program, assist with accountability and establish appropriate expectations.
+Having leadership support helps drive the importance of a program, assist with accountability, and establish appropriate expectations.

 Establishing leadership buy-in might not be easy to do, depending upon your level in the organization and your existing relationship with the leader.
-Here are 10 keys to success that you can follow to help you through the process.

 1. Know your leaders